JoseDiazCodes/simpleRPS/README.md

 - **Python**: Game logic can be found in the respective Python file.

+## Future Implementations

+- **Stylish Front-End Interface**: The CSS file for the web version is currently empty.
+I intend to enhance the game with a stylish and interactive front-end interface.
+Anyone looking to contribute in this area is warmly welcomed and much appreciated!

 ## What I Learned

 - **Web Development**: Through building the web implementation, I honed my skills in HTML, CSS, and JavaScript.
 I learned how to integrate them seamlessly to create an interactive web game.